alainstalder/vintage/README.md

     one of the most beautiful small pieces of software I ever wrote)
   * And [**more**](HyperCard/HyperTalk)…
 * [**ZIP file**](HyperCard/collections/trueColor-trueTools-collection-2018.zip)
-  of a collection from 2018 original distributions and some extracted info.
+  of a collection from 2018 with original distributions and some extracted info.
   * trueColor 1.03 original distribution: [trueColor-103.hqx](HyperCard/distro/trueColor-103.hqx)
   * trueHelp 1.03 original distribution: [trueTools-103.hqx](HyperCard/distro/trueTools-103.hqx)